threadedstream/kv/README.md

 # kv
-education project to better understand how kv storage is implemented
+educational project to better understand how kv storage is implemented